Reign Ghost & Christmas interview with Bob Bryden

 What’s the story behind formation of your band?

 Reign Ghost actually existed before Lynda Squires (my girlfriend at the time) and I joined.
 Their lead singer quite so we joined and took them in an original direction.
 (They had been a cover band).
 This was probably early 1968.
 I had written my first full song in 1967 (NICE YEAR TO BEGIN!!!)
 That first song was ‘Standing Room Only, Mr. Mars’ which I wrote on piano and which made it on to the first Reign Ghost album.

-6. Your debut was released in 1969 by Allied Records.
-I would like to talk more about it!
-Tell me, what are some of the strongest memories from producing and recording your first LP?
+Your debut was released in 1969 by Allied Records.
+What are some of the strongest memories from producing and recording your first LP?

 Even though our record was REALLY rushed – I thought it was cool to be on Allied Records because Allied actually distributed the Elektra label in Canada.
 So, I could say, in a way, we were labelmates with the Doors, Earth Opera, Rhinocerous, Clear Light, Tim Buckley and all those other great Elektra artists.
 But really – we were ‘distributormates’.
 Ha!
 It was also pretty cool to be the only local band that actually had an album out.
 We were definitely ‘indie’ before many others.
 Even most of the Canadian bands that had records – and they are still my favourite records of all-time: The Paupers, Kensington Market, The Collectors, The Ugly Ducklings – were all with bigger, actual LABELS.
 We were even more ‘underground’ than they were.

 What gear did you guys used?